-Isabela holds a B.A. in the history of art and architecture, modern culture and media, and Latin American and Caribbean studies from Brown University.
+Isabela holds an M.A. from Princeton University and a B.A. in the history of art and architecture, modern culture and media, and Latin American and Caribbean studies from Brown University.
 She has worked as a Research Assistant at ANOTHER SPACE, a program founded by Estrellita B. Brodsky to broaden international awareness and appreciation of art from Latin America.
 Isabela has also held curatorial internships at The Museum of Modern Art in New York, MoMA PS1, The Whitney Museum of American Art, and The Solomon R. Guggenheim Museum.

 “Turista desgeograficado: Mário de Andrade’s Photographs.”
 Lapis: The Journal of the Institute of Fine Arts 3 (Summer 2021).
 Peer reviewed.

 “Questionnaire on Decolonization,” October, no. 174 (Fall 2020)